jumbosushi/jumbosushi.github.io/_posts/2016-8-6-Build-a-mailer-with-Rails.md

 -> `users_controller` triggers   TeaMailer.welcome_email()
 -> Email is sent!

-From herem it's clear that ActionMailer is integrated well into the rail's MVC workflow.
+From here it's clear that ActionMailer is integrated well into the rail's MVC workflow.
 Just a simple POST, and Rails takes care of the rest for us.
 Pretty cool eh?